Leonard Peltier: Clemency denial and commutation

 In 2016, Peltier's attorneys filed a clemency application with the White House's Office of the Pardon Attorney, and his supporters organized a campaign to convince President Barack Obama to commute Peltier's sentence, a campaign which included an appeal by Pope Francis, as well as James H. Reynolds, a senior attorney and former US Attorney who supervised the prosecution against Peltier in the appeal period following his initial trial.
 In a letter to the United States Department of Justice, Reynolds wrote that clemency was "in the best interest of justice in considering the totality of all matters involved".
 In a subsequent letter to the Chicago Tribune, Reynolds added that the case against Peltier "was a very thin case that likely would not be upheld by courts today.
 It is a gross overstatement to label Peltier a 'cold-blooded murderer' on the basis of the minimal proof that survived the appeals in his case."
-On January 18, 2017, two days before President Obama left office, the Office of the Pardon Attorney announced that Obama had denied Peltier's application for clemency.
+On January 18, 2017, two days before Obama left office, the Office of the Pardon Attorney announced that Obama had denied Peltier's application for clemency.
 On June 8, 2018, KFGO Radio in Fargo, N.D., reported that Peltier filed a formal clemency request with President Trump.
 KFGO obtained and published a letter that was sent by Peltier's attorney to the White House.
-On July 9, 2021, Reynolds wrote a letter to President Biden in which he stated: “I have realized that the prosecution and continued incarceration of Mr. Peltier was and is unjust.
+On July 9, 2021, Reynolds wrote a letter to Biden in which he stated: "I have realized that the prosecution and continued incarceration of Mr. Peltier was and is unjust.
 We were not able to prove that Mr. Peltier personally committed any offense on the Pine Ridge Reservation."